Why is the Day of Arafah the most important day of the year?

 One of the is that Allah Almighty forgives us beyond our expectations and imagination and frees a huge number of people from hell fire.
 Inshallah we will all be included in His forgiveness and mercy.

-Aisha reported that the Messenger of Allah (peace be on him) said:
+‘A’isha reported Allah’s Messenger (peace be on him) as saying:

 Abu Qatadah Al-Ansari (may Allah be pleased with him) narrated that the Messenger of Allah (peace be on him) was asked about fasting on the day of Arafah.
 He replied: